4 Mile & 10 Mile Start @ 12 Noon; 2 Mile Starts @ 2pm!

 When & Where

-The event will be held Sunday, March 10th, 2024.
-4 mile run & walk start at 12 noon & 2 mile run & walk start at 2 pm.
+The event will be held Sunday, March 9th, 2025.
+The 4 & 10 mile events start at 12 noon & the 2 mile run & walk starts at 2 pm.
 Both races start/finish on Main Street near Ocean Avenue in the Victorian Village of Ferndale!
-Start Line is at the Light Post in front of the Palace Saloon.
-Finish Line is at the beginning of the driveway at the Staging Area Parking Lot.

 Awards & Results

-Stickers or ribbons for all finishers!
-Distinctive awards will be presented on race day to 1st place overall male/female in the 4 mile race.
+Distinctive awards will be presented on race day to 1st place overall male/female in the 4 mile and 10 mile races.
 Age group awards are 1st thru 3rd male/female in each 5 year increment.

-Results will be in the April 2024 6RRC Newsletter and posted on our website 6rrc.com.
+Results will be in the April 2025 6RRC Newsletter and posted on our website and at 6rrc.com.

 See additional information about 2 mile awards for individuals and school/youth group teams under the youth tab on this page.
 There are no age group awards for the 2 mile event.